NoharOSP/Perfect_Works_Build/README.md

 El-Stier:
 - Agility 7 < 9

+All deathblow learning rates (sans Emeralda) have been doubled to accomodate for the lower encounter rate.

 ### Field changes:

 - Encounter rate has been halved except for the Duneman Isle, Shevat Emergency Shaft, Anima Relic 2 and Deus for grinding reasons.